MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/active-directory-ops-guide-ops.md

 There are seven aspects to a secure Identity infrastructure.
 This list will help you find the actions you should take to optimize the operations for Azure Active Directory (Azure AD).

-1. Assign owners to key tasks.
+- Assign owners to key tasks.
-2. Automate the upgrade process for on-premises hybrid components.
+- Automate the upgrade process for on-premises hybrid components.
-3. Deploy Azure AD Connect Health for monitoring and reporting of Azure AD Connect and AD FS.
+- Deploy Azure AD Connect Health for monitoring and reporting of Azure AD Connect and AD FS.
-4. Monitor the health of on-premises hybrid components by archiving and analyzing the component agent logs using System Center Operations Manager or a SIEM solution.
+- Monitor the health of on-premises hybrid components by archiving and analyzing the component agent logs using System Center Operations Manager or a SIEM solution.
-5. Implement security improvements by measuring your security posture with Identity Secure Score.
+- Implement security improvements by measuring your security posture with Identity Secure Score.
-6. Lock down AD FS.
+- Lock down AD FS.
-7. Lock down access to machines with on-premises identity components.
+- Lock down access to machines with on-premises identity components.

+## Next steps

+Refer to the [Azure AD deployment plans](active-directory-deployment-plans.md) for implementation details on any capabilities you haven't deployed.